-The Florida Supreme Court uses privately owned social media sites like Facebook and Twitter to provide the public with information about our daily work, important announcements, the public services we provide, our history, and similar matters.
+The Florida Supreme Court uses privately owned social media sites like Facebook and Twitter to provide the public with information about our daily work, about important announcements, the about public services we provide, our history, and similar matters.
 We do not endorse any advertisements or other information posted on social media sites by others.
 We do not receive anything of monetary value from these social media companies, and we have no control over the way they monitor your individual use of their services.

 You must be aware that social media companies are private businesses with their own separate policies about privacy.
 The Florida Supreme Court has no control over those company privacy policies.
 Any information you provide to social media companies by posting comments or by any other means may be made available to them and to anyone else on a worldwide basis without restriction, and the Florida Supreme Court assumes no liability over any information you post or provide to any social media company.